sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 In this drawing, x had an assigned value of 25 and after calling f(x) the output was 5.
 Possibly this function computes the square root, but we can't know because it's a black box.

-* In a pure functional language, x being 25 will always give 5 as an output. (in fact the whole thing can be substituted for the output)
+* Pure functional language: x being 25 will always give 5 as an output. (in fact the whole thing can be substituted for the output, i.e. no side-effects)
-* In a impure functional language, i.e. one that allows side effects, sometimes when I put 25 in, the output might be 5 and maybe other times it comes out as 3.1415.
-This is called a having _side effects_. (for example getTime() will always yeild a different result)
+* Impure functional language with side effects: x being 25, sometimes the output might be 5 and maybe other times it comes out as 3.1415.
-* In a impure functional language that allows *mutation* sometimes 25 comes out 5 or 3.1415 and sometimes *x* might _somewhat magically change to some new value like 52_.
+* Impure functional language with *mutation*: sometimes 25 comes out 5 or 3.1415 and sometimes *x* might _somewhat magically change to some new value like 52_.

 Of these three cases, *mutation* is the hardest one to understand and compose because the black box can no longer be treated as a black box - it can affect the world outside the box (the magical change of x).
-We must look into the black box to understand what it did to x (or to see if it might change x).
+We must look inside the black box to understand what it did to x (or to see if it might change x).

 # Programming Language Classifications